A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Introduction

+\item In Sect.~\ref{sec:5}, we compare our quantum algorithm with a previous work using either a specific HHL algorithm or a variational quantum algorithm (VQA) based on the FDMs \cite{Ingelmann.2024}.
+The result indicates the theoretical advantage of the FSM, over the FDMs.
+In addition, we find that our algorithm based on the AAPITE outperforms the one based on the original approximate PITE in \cite{Kosugi.2022}.
+Moreover, compared to the QLSAs, our algorithm is more practical and has an exponential advantage in the scaling of the matrix size at the expense of a worse dependence on the error bound.

 \item In Sect.~\ref{sec:6}, we extend our quantum algorithm for a single advection-diffusion equation to a coupled system of equations, and we provide the explicit quantum circuit in the specific case of two equations.
-Moreover, we mention that the proposed quantum algorithm can be applied to nonlinear systems if time-step-wise measurement/tomography of the statevectors are allowed.
-Simulations of Turing Pattern formulation and Burgers' equation are provided for the future prospects. \end{itemize}
+Moreover, we mention that the proposed quantum algorithm can be applied to nonlinear systems if time-step-wise measurement/tomography of the statevectors is allowed.
+Although the simulation of the nonlinear systems in the above way is currently expensive due to the repeated measurements and the lack of efficient readout, we provide the numerical results of Turing Pattern formulation and Burgers' equation for prospects. \end{itemize}